samkohn/DUNE-FD-calc/README.md

 The plotter module can be extended to include new analyses.
 Pull requests are welcome!

+### Public API
+The public API for the dunesim.py module is:

+ - any global function that does not start with `_`

+ - the class constructors

+ - the evolve function

+ - the extract function

+ - all of the methods and fields of the Binning object that do not begin with `-`

+The public API for the plotter.py module is any functionality accessible from the command line arguments.
+The exact signatures of the functions in the module are subject to change at any time.

 ### Provenance and maintenance information
 Each plot is labeled with the git commit description representing the version used to make the plot.
 Also included is the specific python